-Production-Grade AI Agent Architecture
+Production-Grade AI Agent Architecture: Patterns That Actually Work

 The Core Agent Loop